 Barcelona Street Style Tour

-Claiming to be the first Barcelona street art tour company, operating since 2012, these tours, on foot and bike, take participants along streets and alleyways of various neighbourhoods to learn about the emergence of the street art and graffiti movement in Barcelona while highlighting skate spots, galleries, boutiques, and bars with ties to the Barcelona street art scene.
+Claiming to be the first street art tour company in Barcelona, operating since 2012, these tours, on foot and bike, take participants along streets and alleyways of various neighbourhoods to learn about the emergence of the street art and graffiti movement in Barcelona while highlighting skate spots, galleries, boutiques, and bars with ties to the street art scene.
 The guides are street art enthusiasts, one with a degree in audio-visual media.
 See the Barcelona Street Style Tour website for info.
 Walking tours are free but donations are appreciated.

 Street Art Barcelona Tour

 Ran by a group of street artists and activists who have been active since 2010, these street art tours treat the city as an open air gallery and promise to take you off the tourist path and introduce you to the most important murals and show you the secret spots.
 You’ll learn about the history of the street art movement in Barcelona, the most significant forms of art, the most important artists and activities, the techniques they use, and the alternative spaces dedicated to street art.
 They offer several tours, on foot and bicycle, covering different neighbourhoods, in a handful of languages.
 See the Street Art Barcelona tour website for details.
 Walking tours start from 12 euros.